AguaClara/Textbook/Flocculation/Floc_Design.rst

 Length
 ^^^^^^^^^^^^^^^^^^^^^

-Flocculator length, :math:`L_{channel}`` must meet two constraints: it must be less than or equal to the length of the sedimentation tanks, as the flocculator is adjacent to the sed tanks.
+Flocculator length, :math:`L_{channel}`` must meet two constraints: it must be less than or equal to the length of the clarifiers, as the flocculator is adjacent to the sed tanks.
 This constraint is :math:`L_{Max, \, sed}`.
 Next, the flocculator must be short enough to make sure the target volume of the flocculator is met, while still allowing for a human to fit inside :math:`L_{Max, \, \rlap{-} V}`. **The constraint that wins out is the one that results in the *smaller* length value**.

 .. math::